Floyd R. Newman

-Floyd Roy Newman (1890 – October 10, 1990), known to his friends as F. R. or Flood, was an American oil man, founder of the Allied Oil Company, Inc. of Cleveland, and its senior partner and secretary-treasurer until it merged with the Ashland Oil and Refining Company and he joined the Board of Ashland.
+Floyd Roy Newman (May 4 1890 – October 10, 1990), known to his friends as F. R. or Flood, was an American oil man, founder of the Allied Oil Company, Inc. of Cleveland, and its senior partner and secretary-treasurer until it merged with the Ashland Oil and Refining Company and he joined the Board of Ashland.

 An alumnus of Cornell University, Newman became one of its major benefactors, establishing four professorships and other facilities.

 Early life

-Born in Casnovia, Michigan, in 1890, Newman spent his early years in Churchville, New York.
+Born in Casnovia, Michigan, on May 4 1890, Newman spent his early years in Churchville, New York.
 He entered Cornell University in 1908, majoring in chemistry and spending much of his time on athletics.
 In February 1912 he skated the whole length of the frozen Cayuga Lake, just under forty miles.
 He was a member of the Bandhu Fraternity, later Phi Kappa Tau, and graduated in the Class of 1912.

 Career

 On leaving Cornell, Newman became a Standard Oil Company trainee and was posted to Shanghai, China.
 He joined the Shanghai Volunteer Corps and was promoted to first lieutenant.
 During World War I, Newman was commissioned into the United States Army and was an organizer of petroleum distribution to US armed forces in France.
 In 1919, he was still a serving officer and was in charge of the gasoline distribution for the Third Army, the Army of Occupation.

 In 1925 Newman was a founding partner of the Allied Oil Company, Inc. of Cleveland, and was its secretary-treasurer until 1948, when it was taken over by the Ashland Oil and Refining Company.
 He then became a director of Ashland.